 How data is processed

-- In initiatives that involve Reaching Wider working directly with a school, a form and explanatory letter is sent home to parents of participating children via the school asking for some pieces of information about the student and consent to use this for the purposes outlined above.
+- In initiatives that involve Reaching Wider/Step Up working directly with a school, a form and explanatory letter is sent home to parents of participating children via the school asking for some pieces of information about the participant and consent to use this for the purposes outlined above.
 This form is then returned to Reaching Wider via the school, and the data is typed-up into a secure spreadsheet.

-- In initiatives that involve students applying directly to Reaching Wider (eg Summer University), data is supplied in an online application form over a secure URL or via paper form which is returned directly to the RW team.
-This data can only be accessed and downloaded/read by one of our central RW team members.
+- In initiatives that involve participants applying directly to Reaching Wider/Step Up (eg Residential schemes), data is supplied in an online application form over a secure URL or via paper form which is returned directly to the RW/Step Up team.
+This data can only be accessed and downloaded/read by one of our central RW/Step Up team members.

-- Password protected spreadsheets containing individual student information are stored in the RW file area.
-Access to these spreadsheets is restricted to members of the RW team and, on occasion, designated student leaders working for Reaching Wider.
+- Password protected spreadsheets containing individual participant information are stored in the RW/Step Up file area.
+Access to these spreadsheets is restricted to members of the RW team and, on occasion, designated student leaders working for Reaching Wider/Step Up.

-- Student information is visually checked and inputted to our secure online database, Upshot by a member of the Reaching Wider team.
+- Participant information is visually checked and inputted to our secure online database, Upshot by a member of the Reaching Wider/Step Up team.

 How long will your information be held?

 We understand that records and information should only be retained for legitimate use and for no longer.
 Paper based information will be stored securely and destroyed within one year of the event.
 Electronic records will be stored within a secure online database ‘Upshot’ for a period of 10 years after an event, the annual date of review being 31st August.